 Figure 5: Major unit

-- When done, click Close to get back to the chart.
+- When done, click the Close to get back to the chart.

 Figure 6: Y-axis values